usnistgov/FIPS201/_FIPS201/frontend.md

 To support a variety of authentication mechanisms, the PIV Card **SHALL** contain multiple data elements for the purpose of verifying the cardholder's identity at graduated assurance levels.
-The following mandatory data elements are part of the data model for PIV Card logical credentials that support authentication mechanisms interoperable across agencies:
+The following mandatory data elements are part of the data model for PIV Card logical credentials that support authentication mechanisms that are interoperable across agencies:

 - a PIN,
-- a Cardholder Unique Identifier (CHUID)[^support],
+- a Cardholder Unique Identifier (CHUID),[^support]
 - PIV authentication data (one asymmetric private key and corresponding certificate),
 - two fingerprint biometric templates,
 - an electronic facial image, and